 Any good campfire calls for some marshmallow roasting.
 These Telescoping Roasting Sticks are simple to use as they extend out to 34 inches and compact down for easy storage.
 They can also be used with a propane stove when a campfire is not available.

-For making sandwiches and mini pies over the campfire, the Rome Industries Iron Cooker is a workhorse.
+For making sandwiches and mini pies over the campfire, the Rome Industries Iron Cooker is a workhorse of camping cookware.

 Cooking in the backcountry requires a lightweight, yet durable option.
 The Jetboil Flashlite Personal Cooking System makes meal prep quick and cleanup easy.